 One of the major advantages of filing an EB-1A visa is that it is among the fastest pathways of obtaining a green card.

-As of June 2021, the status for obtaining an EB-1A visa number is current for all countries.
+The status for obtaining an EB-1A visa number is current for all countries.

 You can visit the Visa Bulletin page to check if the visa number is current for EB-1A (choose your country of birth).

 This means that you can file Form I-140 and Form I-485 together.